laggykiller/sticker-convert/README.md

   --export-telegram     Upload to Telegram --export-telegram-emoji
-                        Upload to Telegram (Custom emoji) --export-whatsapp     Create a .wastickers file for uploading to WhatsApp --export-viber        Upload to Viber --export-imessage     Create Xcode project for importing to iMessage
+                        Upload to Telegram (Custom emoji) --export-viber        Upload to Viber --export-whatsapp     Create a .wastickers file for uploading to WhatsApp --export-imessage     Create Xcode project for importing to iMessage

 Compression options:
   --no-compress         Do not compress files.
 Useful for only downloading stickers.
-  --preset {auto,signal,telegram,telegram_emoji,whatsapp,line,kakao,viber,imessage_small,imessage_medium,imessage_large,custom}
+  --preset {auto,signal,telegram,telegram_emoji,whatsapp,line,kakao,viber,discord,discord_emoji,imessage_small,imessage_medium,imessage_large,custom}
                         Apply preset for compression.
   --steps STEPS         Set number of divisions between min and max settings.
                         Steps higher = Slower but yields file more closer to the specified file size limit.